You do not teach a child to think by giving them a textbook of thoughts. You give them problems and let them struggle.

 Prerequisites

-This section assumes familiarity with the reasoning model architectures from Section 8.2, reinforcement learning fundamentals (policy, reward, optimization), and ideally the RLHF/PPO framework from Section 17.1.
-Understanding of synthetic data generation from Chapter 13 provides additional context for the bootstrapping approaches discussed here.
+This section assumes familiarity with the reasoning model architectures from Section 8.2 and reinforcement learning fundamentals (policy, reward, optimization) from Section 0.5.
+Synthetic-data generation and preference learning frameworks (covered later in the book) provide additional context for the bootstrapping approaches discussed here.

 Reinforcement Learning with Verifiable Rewards (RLVR) sidesteps this problem entirely.
 Instead of relying on human judgments, RLVR uses tasks where correctness can be verified automatically: